 MY PICKS: The Flex Sports Bra from SHEFIT for large-chested women who want high impact support.
 The All in Motion High Support Zip-Front bra from Target for small/medium-chested women who want high impact support.

-The High Support Bonded Bra by All in Motion from Target was one of my favorites in this style.
+The High Support Embossed Racerback Run Sports Bra by All in Motion from Target was one of my favorites in this style.
 The neoprene-like fabric is very comfortable and it has some cool details and adjustable straps.

 The High Support Racerback Sports Bra from Old Navy had gaping in the front, so that’s a deal breaker for me.

-I also tested the Enlite Bra High Support from Lululemon and my thoughts were the same as those I had with the first Lululemon bra: it’s a great bra, but I can’t seem to justify the price tag when it’s next to other great options for half the price.
+I also tested the Enlite Weave-Back High Support Bra from Lululemon and my thoughts were the same as those I had with the first Lululemon bra: it’s a great bra, but I can’t seem to justify the price tag when it’s next to other great options for half the price.

-I also tested the SYROKAN Women’s High Impact Seamless Racerback from Amazon, which is a dupe for the Lululemon Enlite bra, and would choose it over the original based on price, but the truth is that neither option was my favorite.
-The cups on the dupe wrinkled over time, so if you don’t fill it out completely, it won’t hold its shape.
+I also tested the SYROKAN Women’s High Impact Seamless Racerback from Amazon, which is a lookalike for the Lululemon Enlite bra, and would choose it over the original based on price, but the truth is that neither option was my favorite.
+The cups on this one wrinkled over time, so if you don’t fill it out completely, it won’t hold its shape.

 The RBX Active Women’s Supportive Cross Back Sports Bra from Walmart was actually a great pick.
 It is less that $15 with a really great fit.
 It’s a great bang for your buck, but the sizing is limited.